jameslawler/notes/docs/portuguese-language/verbs/todo2/manter.md

 ## Writing Prompts

 1. Descreva como você mantém sua rotina diária organizada.
+Describe how you keep your daily routine organized.
 2. Escreva sobre um hábito que você pretende manter pelo resto da vida.
+Write about a habit you intend to maintain for the rest of your life.
-3. Imagine uma situação em que você precisa manter a calma diante de uma emergência.
+3. Imagine uma situação em que você precisa manter a calma.
+Imagine a situation where you need to remain calm.